Medical Dermatology for skin conditions like eczema

 Superficial fungal infections of the nail plate, or onychomycosis, often present with yellow discoloration, thickening and fragility of the nails, and scaly debris underneath the nails.
 Topical and oral treatments for nail fungus are available.
 When using topical medications for nail fungus, it is important to know fingernails take 6 months to grow from origin to tip and toenails take 12-18 months.

 Knowing the slow growth of the entire nail helps us understand that topical treatments need to be used daily for many months for them to be effective.
-Dr. Cameron utilizes a variety of topical and oral prescription therapies to treat toenail fungus.
+Cameron Dermatology utilizes a variety of topical and oral prescription therapies to treat toenail fungus.
 He also discusses good practices to do in conjunction at home to prevent recurrence of toenail fungus, including keeping nails trimmed, cleaning of nail clippers, and dilute vinegar soaks.

 Perioral Dermatitis